Luizaonorio/race-compass/README.md

 # race-compass

-O Projeto se trata de uma simulação de corrida utilizando microsserviços com Integrações Específicas (ms-cars, ms-races e ms-history), conectadas por openFeign e menssageria (RabbitMQ).
+The project is a race simulation using microservices with Specific Integrations (ms-cars, ms-races, and ms-history), connected by openFeign and messaging (RabbitMQ).

 &nbsp;

-## Tecnologias Utilizadas:
+## Technologies Used:
 * Java 17
 * Spring Boot 3.1.3
 * MongoDB